 Assessing immunological risk

-Transplantation will not proceed if CDC crossmatch (explain this) is positive, except in very unusual and carefully planned circumstances.
+Transplantation will usually not proceed if a full crossmatch is positive, except in very unusual and carefully planned circumstances.
 All positive crossmatch or DSA positive cases should be discussed with the H&I team to determine risk and their assessment on pathogenicity of the antibody.
+Standard risk patients will receive basiliximab induction.
+Low risk patients will not receive induction, other than IV methylprednisolone that all patients receive.

-Indicates presence of donor-specific antibodies (DSA) measured by solid phase assay
+For details on the ATG induction regime please see here.
+Indicates presence of donor-specific antibodies (DSA) measured by solid phase assay with or without a corresponding positive crossmatch.

 - Irrespective of number or class of antibody